reillyoc/Scale_Dependence_Structural_Stability_LMEs/README.md

-# Structural Early Warning Signals of Collapse in Harvested Large Marine Ecosystems
+# Structural Early Warning Signals in Harvested Large Marine Ecosystems

 This repository contains R scripts to reproduce empirical analyses and figures related to the manuscript "Structural Early Warning Signals of Collapse in Harvested Large Marine Ecosystems".